krumedia/winzig-dak/README.md

 TODO
 ----
-* Allow upload to others sections than main (archive-lib.sh#195,#211)
 * try to understand and then delete hacks for unreleased/experimental
 * debianize / make debian-package
 * give ability to delete a package with a specific version
-* is it necessary to deploy the *.changes (they are not doing that in the official repositories)
 * generate human readable information about available packages (one XML file for every package, so we can use xslt (?))
 * generate symlinks for dist-aliases